Kent Kjellberg

 A memorial for Kent will be held at a later date.
 If desired, memorials can be made in Kent’s honor to the Monticello Rotary Club, care of Peterson-Grimsmo Chapel, Monticello, MN 55362.

-in memory of Kent Kjellberg, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Kent Kjellberg, please visit our floral store.